brevzin/cpp_proposals/2996_reflection/reflection.md

     can easily represent a mixed template argument list — containing types and nontypes — without fear of slicing values).

+## Additional Language Features

+A number of our examples here show a few other language features that we hope to progress at the same time.
+This facility does not strictly rely on these features, and it is possible to do without them - but it would greatly help the usability experience if those could be adopted as well:

+* expansion statements [@P1306R1]
+* non-transient constexpr allocation [@P0784R7] [@P1974R0] [@P2670R1]

 # Examples

 We start with a number of examples that show off what is possible with the proposed set of features.